High

 Obey all laws and codes

-Clay becomes pottery at temperatures over 1,000 degrees F (the
+Clay becomes pottery at temperatures at about 1,000 degrees F (the

 beginning of glowing red heat - about 540 C).
-Common tribal earthenware
+Traditionally, tribal earthenware

 is fired to about 1,400 degrees F (760 C).
 Heat removes the molecular

 water in the clay.
-This heat converts clay molecules to pottery, sculpture, brick molecules that do not dissolve in water.
-Glazed pottery and modern brick is
+The heat converts clay molecules to molecules that do not dissolve or slake in water.
+In modern societies pottery and brick is

-common clays start to deform and melt if they are fired higher than
+common clays like clay shown here on the left found in our back yards start to deform and melt if they are fired higher than

-In tribal settings it is common to use an outdoor bonfire type of
+Kilns were invented to contain heat to reach higher temperature with less fuel.
+In tribal settings it is traditional to use an outdoor bonfire type of

 firing that is fueled with enough wood kindling under the pottery to

 exceed red glowing heat during the burn.
-The stack of pottery is above
+The tempreatures of the pottery reach 1,000 F and hotter.

-insulating layer also burns toward the end of the firing.
-In many cases
+insulating layer holds the heat in long enough to fire the clay, but it does also burn toward the end of the firing.

-this insulation-fuel layer is covered with a thin crust shell.
+OPTIONAL: In some cases, this insulation layer is smeared with a coating that forms a thin shell.
 This

-is provided at the top of the mound and several openings are provided
+is provided at the top of the mound and several vent openings are provided

-around the bottom so the wood burns with enough gusto that the clay
+around the bottom so the wood gets air and burns with enough gusto that the clay

-gets red hot.
+gets red-hot.
+The size depends on how large your firing is.
 The openings around the bottom provide a place to ignite

 the wood and allow adequate combustion air to enter.
 The top opening